Members of English for Action's Language for Change project

 Homes for Health is a collaboration between the Trust and experts from housing, community, and racial justice civil society organisations, delivering projects that respond to the growing problem of unfit private and social rented homes and their effects on tenants’ physical and mental health.

 Unequal access to affordable, secure and good quality homes means that, for many people, poor housing is a direct cause of short and long-term health issues.
 Too many people in England, Scotland and Wales are living in homes that are negatively impacting their health, particularly in the private and social rented sectors.
-Find out more about housing as a building block of health and Homes for Health.
+We are funding ten projects across England, Scotland and Wales through Homes for Health.
+Organisations with a previous track record in housing and advocacy were invited to apply for the fund.
+Find out more about Homes for Health and housing as a building block of health.

 Nature for Health